 Medicare is a major player in our nation's health system.
-The program pays for about a fifth of all healthcare spending in the United States, including 30 percent of all prescription drug costs, 25 percent of all hospital bills, and 22 percent of all physician expenses.5 Medicare pays for an even greater share of home health spending in the United States (about 40 percent), which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.
+The program pays for about a fifth of all healthcare spending in the United States, including 30 percent of all prescription drug costs, 25 percent of all hospital bills, and 23 percent of all physician expenses.4 Medicare pays for an even greater share of home health spending in the United States (about 40 percent), which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.

-In order to preserve Medicare and to put the nation on a sustainable fiscal path in the long term, more reforms are required and policymakers will need to address the program’s growing costs, one of the primary drivers of our federal debt.
+To preserve Medicare and to put the nation on a sustainable fiscal path in the long term, more reforms are required and policymakers will need to address the program’s growing costs, one of the primary drivers of our federal debt.
 Balancing cost concerns with considerations about the health and welfare of our nation’s older citizens will be important for coming to a successful long-term solution.

 1 Unless otherwise indicated, all numbers on Medicare spending in this paper are calculated net of premiums and payments from the states.
-Those receipts were $111 billion in 2017.
+Those receipts were $124 billion in 2018.
 (Back to citation)

 2 Unless otherwise noted, all years indicate calendar year.
 (Back to citation)

-4 The 2.9 percent payroll tax was split evenly between employers and employees (1.45 percent each).
+3 The 2.9 percent payroll tax was split evenly between employers and employees (1.45 percent each).
 Self-employed people paid the entire 2.9 percent themselves.
 (Back to citation)

-5 The numbers here reflect gross Medicare spending.
+4 The numbers here reflect gross Medicare spending.
 (Back to citation)